sybrew/the-seo-framework/readme.txt

 == Changelog ==

+> Quality is not an act, it is a habit. - Aristotle

 TODO highlight in large changes:
 	* Color scheme works again for tooltips.
 	* Issue with caching plugins and WordPress Core vulnerability yet unresolved?